Joseon: Army

 The army consists of the central army and the provincial armies.
-Each is made of peasant soldiers, cavalry, pengbaesu and gabsa elite soldiers, archers, musketeers, and artillery.
+Each was made of peasant soldiers, cavalry, pengbaesu and gabsa elite soldiers, archers, musketeers, and artillery.
 The king appointed their generals.

 Navy

-The Joseon Navy consists of two types of main warships, the panokseon and the turtle ship.
+The Joseon Navy consisted of two types of main warships, the panokseon and the turtle ship.
 They also used small vessels and fishing boats for reconnaissance and landings.
 The king also appoints their admirals.

 Royal Guard

 The Naegeumwi were royal guards defending the king, queen, and ministers.
 These were soldiers hand-selected by the king.
 The King's Royal Palace Gatekeepers, the Wanggung Sumunjang were a royal guard unit tasked with defending the gates of the five palaces and Hanseong's city gates.

 Foreign relations

 Joseon was a tributary state of China that was ritually subordinate to the Ming dynasty and Qing dynasty but exercised a high level of independence and sovereignty.
 The ruling Yi family proclaimed their indigenous legitimacy but institutionalized structures that limited Joseon monarch power, which modern scholars view as producing contradictory statuses from a modern view of sovereignty.
 Joseon maintained the highest position among China's tributary states, which also included countries such as Japan, Vietnam, Ryukyu, Burma, Thailand, Laos, Brunei, and the Philippines, among others.
 In addition, Joseon received tribute from Jurchens and Sō clan of Tsushima until the 17th century, and had a small enclave in the Ryukyu Kingdom that engaged in trade with Siam and Java.